 Those late-night sessions taught me something crucial: visuals connect the dots in ways words alone sometimes can’t.
 Even when my ambitions shifted—first aiming to become an architect, then pivoting to graphic design—I always returned to the idea that a well-crafted image or sequence can transform how people perceive complex ideas.
 Over time, I refined these skills at UNC Charlotte, taking on every poster and campaign I could find.
 That’s when I realized design wasn’t just about “making things pretty”—it was about shaping perception and inspiring action.

-Eager to push this concept even further, I joined the Peace Corps in Kyrgyzstan, focusing on community radio campaigns designed to improve access to critical information for marginalized groups.
-Recognizing that straightforward visuals and relatable narratives could bridge language and cultural barriers, I combined concise radio segments with clear infographics, bilingual materials, and approachable visuals.
-This approach helped us earn local trust and transformed potentially overwhelming or misunderstood information into accessible and actionable knowledge.
-Later, when I transitioned into the Peace Corps’ communications office, I applied this same story-driven strategy more broadly—countering rumors, dispelling misinformation, and highlighting genuine community successes.
-These experiences confirmed that thoughtful design combined with compelling storytelling can effectively unite communities, even in situations where misconceptions run deep.
+Eager to push this concept even further, I joined the Peace Corps in Kyrgyzstan, working on community radio campaigns to improve access to information for marginalized groups.
+By pairing brief radio segments with infographics, bilingual materials, and simple visuals, we earned local trust and clarified what might otherwise be overwhelming information.
+Soon, I moved into Peace Corps’ communications office, applying the same story-driven approach to counter rumors and highlight real successes—demonstrating that design and narrative can unite communities, even when misconceptions run deep.

 I carried these insights into subsequent roles with NGOs and eventually Google, where I focus on community development and social impact.
 No matter the setting—rural village or tech giant—the principles remain the same: people respond to stories that feel authentic and visually compelling.
 It traces back to those childhood nights sketching worlds on cheap printer paper, scene by scene, learning how to captivate an audience’s imagination.